People

 Financial support

-Financial and in kind support has been generously provided by the following Carleton College people, offices and initiatives:
+Financial and in kind support has been generously provided by the following people, offices and initiatives:

-• Chief Technology Officer Janet Scannell and Information and Technology Services
+- Chief Technology Officer Janet Scannell & Information Technology Services